WoundAmbit: Bridging State-of-the-Art Semantic Segmentation and Real-World Wound Care: Discussion and Outlook

-Even tough our proposed wound size estimation framework, \ac{woundambit}, holds great potential, this study has some limitations: The evaluation primarily used publicly available and \ac{ood} images captured in controlled hospital settings.
-To improve model robustness and assess size estimation in telemedicine, it is essential to include images from home environments, particularly those taken by patients using smartphones.
-Additionally, further analysis is needed to evaluate size estimation accuracy when not all markers are detected; only one of the 20 images used had partly occluded markers.
-While efforts were made to select a representative set of models, the evaluation is constrained by the chosen architectures.
-The three lowest-performing models --\ac{unet}, \ac{missformer}, and \ac{hiformer}-- are notably smaller in terms of parameters, potentially introducing a slight bias.
-However, the general trend favoring GP SS and vision models remains consistent, even regarding the larger medical networks.
-Regarding patient well-being, \ac{woundambit} serves as a decision support system, not a replacement for physicians.
-The AI component tracks wound size automatically, but dermatologists still review both the raw image and AI output, ensuring clinical decisions are not based solely on AI predictions.
+\textbf{Model Selection.} While efforts were made to select a representative set of models, the evaluation is constrained by the chosen architectures.
+The three lowest-performing models -- \ac{unet}, \ac{missformer}, and \ac{hiformer} -- are notably smaller in terms of parameters, which may introduce a slight bias.
+However, the general trend favoring the GP SS and GP vision models remains consistent, even regarding the larger medical networks.

+\textbf{Over-Reliance on Technology.} From a clinical perspective, \ac{woundambit} serves as a decision support system, not a replacement for physicians.
+While it provides automated wound size tracking, clinicians continue to review both the original wound image and the AI-generated output, ensuring that clinical decisions are not based solely on AI predictions.
 Nevertheless, the potential risk of over-reliance on technology should be further explored in future studies.

-Overall, clinical validation of \ac{woundambit} is crucial to confirm its effectiveness in practice.
+\textbf{Clinical Validation.} Ultimately, clinical validation of \ac{woundambit} is crucial to confirm its effectiveness in practice beyond the scope of technical evaluation.
+The ongoing longitudinal study will provide critical insight, and follow-up analyses should explore patient adherence over extended periods as well as the system’s overall impact on wound management outcomes and patient well-being.